jhoecmu/ooo-beta/README.md

 cyc1:D    :s0(0)ADD rd=R3 rs1=R1 rs2=R4 :: td=t32 ts1=t1 ts2=t4 0000

     <<  In cycle 1, instruction serial 0 (Add r3,r1,r4) is decoded.  td, ts1 and ts2 are the renamed physical register locations.
 0000 is the branch rewind stack mask.>>
+    <<  In lieu of a program counter value, each instruction in the trace has a globally unique serial number.  >>
+    <<  The letter preceeding the serial number is the stage the instruction is in: Decode, Issue, OperandFetch, Execute, Retire. >>
     <<  The number in parenthesis after the serial number is the depth of instruction on the wrong path.
 Any instruction with depth greater than 0 will eventually be invalidated and removed.
 This info is "magical" and not used by the datapath model.>>

 cyc2: I   :s0(0)ADD rd=R3 rs1=R1 rs2=R4 :: td=t32 ts1=t1 ts2=t4 0000